 “Shh.”
 He ran his lips along the graceful curve of her neck, tasting the salt of her skin.
 “You’ll wake the dog.”

 “We could take Dolly to the park.”

 “She hates the park.”

 “She does not.”

-“She does, too.
-She told me so herself.”
-He inched her nightgown higher along her thigh.
+“She does.
+She told me.”
+He slipped her nightgown higher along her thigh.
 “Let’s stay here.”

 “We could pack a lunch and go for a drive along the river.”

 “I hate the river.”
 He inched her nightgown higher yet, tickling the sensitive skin of her inner thigh, and smiled when her breath caught.
 Even after ten years of marriage, she still responded to his touch.
 And she could still drop him with a smile.

 She laid a brilliant one upon him.
 “The trees are beautiful this time of year.”

 “I hate trees,” he growled.
 With an awkward, caveman tug, he pulled her pesky nightgown over her head and pitched it across the room.
 “But I do love this view.”